GOP veterans of Clinton’s impeachment urge caution on Trump

 WASHINGTON (AP) — Some have regrets.
 A few can’t talk about it.
 Others would do it all again.

-But the Republicans who carried out President Bill Clinton’s impeachment in 1998 are unanimous in urging caution and restraint as Congress embarks on yet another impeachment struggle, this time over accusations that President Donald Trump pressured Ukrainian President Volodymyr Zelenskiy to investigate his political rival, Joe Biden, and his son.
+But the Republicans who carried out President Bill Clinton’s impeachment in 1998 are unanimous in urging caution and restraint as Congress embarks on yet another impeachment struggle, this time over accusations that President Donald Trump pressured Ukrainian President Volodymyr Zelenskiy to investigate his political rival Joe Biden and Biden’s son.

 The managers during Clinton’s impeachment were all solidly conservative white men.
 Most are out of politics.
 A few are judges.
 Some do some lobbying, while others have simply retired.
 The chairman, Henry Hyde of Illinois, died in 2007.